 Pharmacologic administration or overexpression of Gdf15 induces weight loss through reductions in food intake (Hsu et al., 2017; Mullican et al., 2017; Yang et al., 2017).
 It also results in nausea-like behavior in mice and emesis in shrews (Borner et al., 2020), reduced changes in food preferences (Frikke-Schmidt et al., 2019), or a decrease in meal size (Emmerson et al., 2017).
 As such, evaluating Gdf15 for its capacity to ameliorate metabolic illness is currently being explored.

-During pregnancy GDF15 increases across gestation and reaches its highest levels during the third trimester of pregnancy (Andersson-Hall et al., 2021; Chen et al., 2016; Moore et al., 2000; Sugulle et al., 2009).
-It is heavily expressed in the placental trophoblasts, and secreted into parental circulation, and is present in the amniotic fluid (Moore et al., 2000).
+During pregnancy, GDF15 increases across gestation and reaches its highest levels during the third trimester (Andersson-Hall et al., 2021; Chen et al., 2016; Moore et al., 2000; Sugulle et al., 2009).
+GDF15 is heavily expressed in placental trophoblasts, is secreted into parental circulation, and is present in the amniotic fluid (Moore et al., 2000).
 In spite of these pregnancy-related increases, details on the functional role of GDF15 in pregnancy are just emerging.
 GDF15 has been linked to several complications and conditions that can arise in pregnancy.
 Lower levels of GDF15 during early pregnancy were present in patients who later suffered a miscarriage (Tong et al., 2004).
 GDF15 levels have also been linked to gestational weight gain, as elevations were negatively associated with cumulative gestational weight gain (P. Wang et al., 2020).
 Petry and colleagues found pre-pregnancy BMI was inversely related to GDF15 levels during pregnancy (Petry et al., 2018).
-Different levels of GDF15 are secreted in concert with complications of pregnancy.
+Varying levels of GDF15 are secreted in concert with complications of pregnancy.
 In several cases, the epidemiological data is in conflict.
 For example, pre-eclampsia, a life-threatening complication involving critically high blood pressure and protein loss in urine, has been found to be associated with reductions (Chen et al., 2016), increases (Sugulle et al., 2009; L. Wang & Yang, 2022), and no changes (Marjono et al., 2003) in GDF15 in serum compared to non-preeclamptic, normotensive parents.
-Similarly, some studies find that GDF15 is higher in pregnancies complicated by gestational diabetes (GDM) (Yakut et al., 2021), or type 2 diabetes (T2DM) (Sugulle et al., 2009) while others find it is only significantly increased in pregnancies that are complicated by T1DM but not T2DM or GDM (Jacobsen et al., 2022).
+Similarly, some studies found that GDF15 is higher in pregnancies complicated by gestational diabetes (GDM) (Yakut et al., 2021), or type 2 diabetes (T2DM) (Sugulle et al., 2009), while others found it is only significantly increased in pregnancies that are complicated by T1DM, but not T2DM or GDM (Jacobsen et al., 2022).
 GWAS have indicated that GDF15 variants in humans are associated with hyperemesis gravidarum, an extreme form of nausea and vomiting of pregnancy (Fejzo et al., 2018, 2019).
 Given the sometimes-conflicting human data, we sought to understand more about the effects of Gdf15 loss of function during the course of murine pregnancy, including effects on weight gain, food intake, insulin sensitivity, and neonatal outcomes.

 Materials and Methods: